9sara0/PlatformerRun/README.md

 Pull out your old trainers, dust them off and get ready to play a timeless classic:

-* Collect coins
+1. Collect coins
 * Beat highscore's
 * Run faster
 * Run longer
-* and most importantly have fun.
+* and most importantly, have fun.

 You'll be addicted in no time!